kimruddock/pawelgrzybek.github.io/_drafts/2016-09-30-top-picks-2016-september.md

 [http://angularjs.blogspot.co.uk/2016/09/angular2-final.html](http://angularjs.blogspot.co.uk/2016/09/angular2-final.html)

-After 6 years of releasing initial version of Angular, we finally got a second version of one of the most popular JavaScript framework on the world.
+After 6 years of releasing initial version of Angular, we finally got a second version of one of the most popular JavaScript framework.
 Improved performance, modularity and support for desktop and mobile devices are main features.
-Documentations looks amazing!
+Documentations looks amazing compared to previous version!

 - - -